Wet-Boys/LookingGlass/README.md

 # Planned features

-- Item counters in the tab menu

 - Ability proc calculations

-- Fully local buff timers
+- Fully local buff timers (This one might not happen, seems like timers are never actually networked since the base game doesn't need it, fair enough)

 - More customization for the Stats Display menu